bmo/tuning-knob-pcboard/README.md

 # tuning-knob-pcboard
-KiCAD PC Board design for a tuning knob that works with PowerSDR and SmartSDR and Remote Ham Radio (RHR).
+This is a KiCAD PC Board design for a tuning knob that works with PowerSDR and SmartSDR and Remote Ham Radio (RHR).
 Uses STM32 hardware.
+Find the software that works with this here: https://github.com/bmo/hwcontrol

 ## Features:
 - 24ppr encoder